meshtastic/protobufs/docs/docs.md

 <a name=".HardwareMessage"></a>

 ### HardwareMessage
-A example app to show off the plugin system.
+An example app to show off the plugin system.
 This message is used for REMOTE_HARDWARE_APP PortNums.

 Also provides easy remote access to any GPIO.